 He looked around a corner and saw a light emitting from a doorway, very tall, perhaps over 80 feet.
 He walked toward this light and peeked into the room.
 There were a plethora of things, from glass bobbles and brines with juices in them, to meat and flesh, sopping wet on the floor.
 Next to it were see-through capsules preserving bodies suspended in a liquid serum.
 It all looked to have been rotting there for centuries, their bones still visible, yet cracked and partially decayed.
 Nothing could compare, however, to what looked to be attached to a large machine that was generating swishing noises with liquid pulsating through its chambers.
 Bubbles arose from below, gathering atop the glass encasements that were lined with the fleshy homunculi.
 It was connected to a large, brass, statue with the head of an owl.
 Not exactly the same one within his dream, older looking.
 The statue's arms and legs were like a feral cat's limbs, claws gripping at the hardened metal floor.
 Its plating was stained with dried substances and spattered with darkened dust.
 To top off the anatomy, its chest looked like the gullet of a bird, liquid sustained within a malleable sheathe of plastic.
 The eyes, lenses coated in dusty residue, very slowly started to glow after the chest started pulsing a subtle green.
 A low hum became audible.
 The man's chest beat faster as his eyes began to turn pale in shock at the sight of the marvel.

+The bird man motioned at the singular bovin to come with them from the pin and lured them both toward their house.
 The man held the White bird human's hand and was led to a small cabin about 0.5 miles away on a hill.
 Its valley was filled with prairie-like fungal grasses with pink, slightly shining bulbs he saw from his recording.
 The house they happened upon was in the shape of a rectangular cafe with open widened windows and a balcony in the back.
 A blue tint with starry shaped edges was seen in the distance behind a tan, wooden fence in the back of it.
 A glow even shined through.

 Squinting his eyes, he was tugged along to the steps.
-Upon opening the door, everything was gleaming with quality, especially the paneling on the floor.
+Upon opening the door, everything was high quality, especially the paneling on the floor.
+Dust settled in the room as light sifted through the windows.
+Time was moving toward night and water started trickling on the roof.
 The fluffy bird motioned him to sit down in a room and put his palms out, rushing out of the sliding door.
 The man roamed around and went through fabrics, played with the tuft of a pillow and looked outside in curiosity.
 He noticed an object with pages on the floor under a slat and, above him, a hammock.
-Everything was covered in white feathers from this person but there were also strange brownish feathers as well.
-He saw a couple of other beings outside and how they walked, what they wore.
-He, too, wanted to 'wear' something.
-He found some cloth that felt nice and airy and put it on the way they did.
-It was white and flowing, translucent.
-Not what he saw others wear at the time, theirs was much more fancy.
-There were even some soft, rugged knee-high pants, loose-fitted and comfortable.
+Everything was covered in white, silky feathers from this person but there were also strange brownish feathers as well.

 He tried walking out of the room but the person came back.
 They looked at his clothes and cocked their head, smiling a bit with acknowledgement.
-They leaned in to unfurl some of the ends and clipped some diamond-shaped clasps on both the rim of the sleeves and lower part to adorn his outfit.
+They leaned in to unfurl some of the ends and clipped some rhombus-shaped clasps on both the rim of the sleeves and lower part to adorn his outfit.
 They shouted “Ah!” when finished, putting their hands into the air making a Y shape.
 The man fanned his arms out and turned around.
 He was very complacent with the diamond-like bits.
 He looked at everyone else’s outfits outside and looked back at his.
 The others looked so… good.
 He looked rugged and boring.
 He even took a liking to the bird guy's clothing as it flowed gently in the breeze, had patterns of light blues and pinks, tendriled and dainty.
-Their sleeves had bells at the ends as well, rattling a faint "ting" as they knocked the edges.
-The man just stood there looking down in disappointment.
+Their sleeves had bells at the ends as well, rattling a faint 'ting' as they knocked the edges.
+The man just stood there looking down in slight disappointment.

 The man's mind made a shock and he jumped a bit.
-He felt a sense or need to focus on the being’s hand.
+He felt a sense or need to focus on the feathered being’s hand.
 The scans highlighted their fingertips, the bottoms of them.
 The palm also lit up.
 He looked at his for a moment and saw the same.
 He took it and lifted it up to the feathery being.
 He stared at White feather's hand and put his palm against theirs, flattening the fingers and intensely waiting for something to happen.
-Although surprised, his feathery friend sits there, frozen and slightly blushing.
+Although surprised, his feathery friend sits there, frozen and slightly blushing in confusion.
 Alex's head starts buzzing and static invades.
 He immediately stops registering any and all movement, his eyes wide and frozen like a statue as he falls to the floor, his face pulverizing the wooden ground.

 Cobbled stone turned up as Alex and Seff got closer toward the village from before.
 There stood a tall and burly, bird-like humanoid, sharpening the last of his shiny metallic spears.
 His feathers adorned from his head to his back in a flurry of fluff, still snowy white like Seff's but with a hint of dark gray stripes.
 He looked like the leader of a tribe.
 “This is my father”, Seff looked at him and spoke.
 Alex found another smell he hadn’t before, savory and sweet with a hint of salt.
 A phantom ache was within his stomach.
 No grumbling, no squelching could be heard from it.
 Often, this would be the case for a mammal in need of satiety.
 He wandered over to the cart that some slug-like creatures were being roasted on.

-Seff was conversing with his father about their discovery, "Vathi, a human was unconscious by the bova pin, they have odd markings and they looked injured."
+Seff was conversing with his father about their discovery, "Vathi, a human was unconscious by the bovin pin, they have odd markings and they looked injured."
 His father looked down at Seff and back at Alex who was sniffing and licking one of the roasted morsels from the spit while getting smacked at by the courier selling them.
 “Shoo, we don’t have much to feed the village!
 Please for the love of our rations, stop eating the produce!
 What even are you?!
 No-feathered being!”
 While they quarrel in the background, Seff’s father tells his son what events are coming.
 “We must hunt tonight.
 There is little time.
 The best time of all is to hunt right after the storm… they will want fresh Cylanta.
 Keep them company in the house until we get back.
 We'll help him then.”
 Seff nods slowly.
 “Yes, Vathi.”
 He looks back at Alex, face now stuffed with three whole wyrms while the salesman is appalled and in shock.
-Seff grabs Alex’s arm, leading him back to the cafe with him before the storm reaches back around to shower them again.
-As they head back, Seff's father notices the damage of Alex's skin and the module on his back.
-Suspicious, he finishes up his preparations and takes the spears with him back home, watching them.

 Comments (0)